Payum/PayumLaravelPackage/README.md

 ## Like it?
 Spread the world!

-Star payum yii extension yii extension on [github](https://github.com/Payum/PayumLaravelPackage) or [packagist](https://packagist.org/packages/payum/payum-laravel-bundle).
+Star it on [github](https://github.com/Payum/PayumLaravelPackage) or [packagist](https://packagist.org/packages/payum/payum-laravel-bundle).
 You may also drop a message on Twitter.

 ## License